Coastin425/MojoAIWebsite/README.md

 - Backend performs signature validation and logging.

 ### Updating the Base URL
-Change `NEXT_PUBLIC_API_BASE_URL` and redeploy; the static export will embed the new value for subsequent client requests.
+Change `NEXT_PUBLIC_API_BASE_URL` in GitHub Actions workflow (`.github/workflows/deploy.yml`) and redeploy; the static export will embed the new value for subsequent client requests.

 ### Failure Handling
 When the API is down or unreachable:
-- The waitlist modal shows a red message.
+- Forms show clear error messages.
-- No data is transmitted.
+- No data is transmitted if env variable is missing.
 - User can retry later without losing page state.
+- Browser console logs include "calling backend..." then "success" or "error" for debugging.

 ---